British Small Animal Veterinary Association (BSAVA)

 Royal College of Veterinary Surgeons (RCVS)

 The RCVS is the regulatory body for the veterinary professional in the UK.
 The RCVS hold Registers of those vets and veterinary nurses who are qualified to practise.
 They set professional standards for vets and veterinary nurses, and help practices raise their standards through their Practice Standards Scheme.
+The RCVS also provides guidance on the recruitment of Veterinary Nursing Students.

 Scottish Qualifications Authority (SQA)